Specialized Stumpjumper Comp Mountain Bike – 18″ Frame / 27 speeds / 26″ wheel

 Smooth shifting, reaches all front and rear cogs

-wheelset runs pretty much true, has tight and smooth bearings
+Wheelset runs pretty much true, and has tight and smooth bearings

-Fully working Avid/Shimano Brake set perform well and give good stopping power
+Fully working SRAM Brake set perform well and give good stopping power

-Headset and bottom bracket (Brand New) are smooth with no movement
+Headset and bottom bracket are smooth with no movement

 27 speeds available